ramonprata/music-for-dummies/README.md

 ## Music for dummies.. oops!
 I mean, for lazies

-Basic music theory app to improve your hobby on guitar and/or ukulele.
+Basic music theory app to improve your skills on guitar and/or ukulele.

 ![Instrument](https://github.com/ramonprata/music-for-dummies/blob/master/public/images/instrument.gif)